Unmarked grave detection, GPR-SLICE software, space weather forecasting, and camera sales

 GPR-SLICE uses a USB security key; this USB key must be plugged into the computer whenever GPR-SLICE is being used.

 We are happy to provide you with a 30-day demonstration licence of GPR-SLICE if you would like to test the software before committing to buying a licence.
-However, we will need to send you a USB security key in the mail, and as these are rather valuable, we will need to charge you a refundable up-front fee of $240USD, plus a non-refundable additional fee to cover the postage of the key to you (note that keys are sent via FedEx for those outside Australia; this usually costs $100-$200AUD, depending on your location (please note: you will be responsible for any importing fees or local taxes).
-Shipping within Australia is via Australia Post and usually costs around $20AUD).
-The $300AUD fee is fully refundable at the end of the 30-day demonstration, but only if the security key is returned to us intact should you decide not to buy a one-year GPR-SLICE licence at the end of your 30-day demonstration (the variable shipping fees are not refundable).
-Alternatively, this $240USD fee can go towards your first year’s licence costs.
+However, we will need to send you a USB security key in the mail, and as these are rather valuable, we will need to charge you a refundable security fee, plus a non-refundable additional fee to cover the postage of the key to you (please note: you will be responsible for any importing fees or local taxes).
+The fee is fully refundable at the end of the 30-day demonstration, but only if the security key is returned to us intact should you decide not to buy a full GPR-SLICE licence at the end of your 30-day demonstration (the variable shipping fees are not refundable).
+Alternatively, this fee can go towards your first paid subscription licence costs.

 To get the 30-day demo, just select the demo from the options above and proceed to the check-out to pay the refundable payment and the non-refundable shipping fees.